clp-research/clemcore/docs/howto_add_games.md

    module_logger.exception(message)
 ```

-We see that game master receives the game instance information on `setup()`, and then coordinates the `play()` of the
+We see that game master receives the game instance information on `setup()`, and then continuously updates the player's
-actual game.
-And finally calls `store_records` to stores the interactions between the players and the game master during
-the turns in the `game_record_dir` (this directory is prepared by the `GameBenchmark`).
+context with `observe()`, generates a response from the player (`player(context)`) and processes it to change the game
+state (`game_master.step(response)`) to play the game.
+Record keeping calls are omitted here, as the underlying
+`GameRecorder` takes care of them.
+See `clemcore/clemgame/runners/sequential.py` for the full code referenced here.

 ### Overview